 Hugh Hefner comes to mind as a dramatic example of that path.

 Or, look at Warren Buffett, still devoted to making money every day, doing business

 as if there was nothing else more valuable to give his attention to.

 I came to India at the age of 59 years old.

-You worked, made money, paid bills, went to the movies, dined out, went on vacation
+made money, paid bills, went to the movies, dined out, went on vacation,

-In spite of many efforts to continue to travel on this path,
+In spite of many efforts to continue to traverse this path,

 I no longer felt the support of nature in my attempts to do so.

 I struggled to make enough money.